Before an emergency happens it is advised that you take sometime to prepare to:

 - think about arrangements for family pets should you need to leave your home.

-- view our information booklet for tips and checklists for being prepared
+- download the "plan for the unexpected" information booklet, for tips and checklists for being prepared.

 Don’t panic!
 The chances of you being caught up in a major emergency are low but, just in case this happens, you and your family need to be ready.
 One way of doing this is to prepare a household emergency plan.